seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 You see we do, yet see you but our hands
 And this the bleeding business they have done:
 Our hearts you see not; they are pitiful;
-And pity to the general wrong of Rome–
+And pity to the general wrong of Rome--
-As fire drives out fire, so pity pity–
+As fire drives out fire, so pity pity--
 Hath done this deed on Caesar.
 For your part,
 To you our swords have leaden points, Mark Antony:
 Our arms, in strength of malice, and our hearts
-Of brothers’ temper, do receive you in
+Of brothers' temper, do receive you in
 With all kind love, good thoughts, and reverence.

 **CASSIUS**
-Your voice shall be as strong as any man’s
+Your voice shall be as strong as any man's
 In the disposing of new dignities.

 **BRUTUS**